akuklev/akuklev/what-are-dependent-types.md

 }
 ```

-Here we assume predefined types `nat` of natural numbers (i.e. non-negative integers), `string` of character strings, and notation `some_type[n]` for arrays of fixed length `n` (where `n` is a `nat`).
+Here we assume predefined types `nat` of natural numbers (i.e. non-negative integers), `string` of character strings, and notation `some_type[n]` for arrays of fixed length `n` (where `n` is a `nat`ural number).
 Thus the signature above states that `argc` is a non-negative integer, and and `argc` is a fixed-length array of character strings, with its length given by `argc`.
 Now the it is known in compile-time how long `argv` is, so that `index out of bound`-kind errors could be checked in advance.

-Here we meet the most basic kind of dependent types: dependent tuples, which are of the form `(X x, Y<x> y,..)`.
-Here we mean that the first element `x` of the tuple is of type `X`, the second one `y` is of the type `Y` which may depend on `x` as a parameter, as in `(nat argc, string[argc] argv)`.
-And, of course, tuples with more elements than two are allowed.

 § Type-level functions
 ----------------------